Ila Arun: Playback singing

-Arun has sung numerous film songs in Hindi and quite a few South Indian languages such as Tamil and Telugu.
+Arun has sung numerous film songs in Hindi and quite a few other Indian languages such as Tamil and Telugu.
 Her most famous film song to date has been "Choli Ke Peeche" sung along with Alka Yagnik for the film Khalnayak starring Madhuri Dixit, for which they won the Filmfare Award for Best Female Playback Singer.
+The song created controversy due to the inappropriate lyrics and Arun was told by certain people not to sing the song at her public performances.
 Another song which she is famous for is "Ghup Chup" from the film Karan Arjun.
 She also is well known for her song "Morni Baaga Ma Bole" accompanied with Lata Mangeshkar, in the movie Lamhe, starring Sridevi.
 She has lent her voice to the Tamil song "Muthu Muthu Mazhai", for the film Mr. Romeo, composed by A. R. Rahman.
 Her last noteworthy song was also with Rahman composed for the internationally acclaimed film Slumdog Millionaire, called "Ringa Ringa".

 Singles/Albums

 She has produced several successful singles such as "Vote for Ghagra".
 She also sang the promotional hit song Halla Bol for the Rajasthan Royals team in the Indian Premier League She hails from Rajasthan and sings Rajasthani songs in her albums and movies.